 A 'paradoxical tension' is when the two contradictory truths hold each other accountable; each keeps the other true.
-For example, one truth is that we are called on to be excellent, to do the best we can, to stretch our abilities for our own good and for others.
+For instance, one truth is that we are called on to excel, to do the best we can, to stretch our abilities for the good of ourselves and everyone else.
 If we don't, it renders us unable to be much help for anyone, no matter what is going on inside us.
-Another truth, though, is that we are not to measure our worth or our relationship with God by what we do or how well we do it.
-If we value ourselves on how well we do things, we'd have cause to be ashamed or self-righteously proud.
-If we see others on such a scale, we pass judgement or idolize.
-The two paradoxical truths (about excellence and true worth) hold each other in balance, giving us an attitude that is balanced and real.
+Yet it's also true that we are not to measure our worth or our relationship with God by what we do or how well we do it.
+If we value ourselves on how well we do things, we'd have reason to be ashamed or self-righteously proud.
+If we evaluate others that way, we pass judgement or idolize.
+The two paradoxes (about excellence and true worth) hold each other in balance, for an attitude that is balanced and real.

 "If the world is sane, then Jesus is mad as a hatter and the Last Supper is the Mad Tea Party.
 The world says, Mind your own business, and Jesus says, There is no such thing as your own business.
 The world says, Follow the wisest course and be a success, and Jesus says, Follow me and be crucified.
 The world says, Drive carefully - the life you save may be your own - and Jesus says, Whoever would save his life will lose it, and whoever loses his life for my sake will find it.
 The world says, Law and order, and Jesus says, Love.
 The world says, 'Get' and Jesus says, 'Give'.
 In terms of the world's sanity, Jesus is crazy as a coot, and anybody who thinks he can follow him without being a little crazy too is laboring less under a cross than under a delusion."